HugoEnzo/HugoEnzo/README.md

 - 👋 Hi, I’m @HugoEnzo
 - 👀 I’m interested in data analytics, game development and all things python
-- 🌱 I’m currently learning SciKitlearn, TensorFlow, Keras and Web Development
+- 🌱 I’m currently learning Godot and Web Development(Vue.JS)
-- 💞️ I’m looking to collaborate on beginner projects that might give me experience
+- 💞️ I’m looking to collaborate on beginner projects/open source projects that would help build experience
 - 📫 How to reach me - email me - sivasankaranirudh@gmail.com

 <!---